-This Market Spotlight report covers the Opioid-Induced Constipation market, comprising key marketed and pipeline drugs, clinical trials, upcoming and regulatory events, patent information, probability of success, epidemiology data, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.
+This Market Spotlight report covers the Opioid-Induced Constipation market, comprising key marketed and pipeline drugs, clinical trials, recent events and analyst opinion, probability of success, licensing and asset acquisition deals, and epidemiology data, as well as presenting drug-specific revenue forecasts.

 Author: Informa Pharma Intelligence